 You can use essential oils in lots of different ways.
 Some, like lemongrass or orange oil, are considered safe for consumption and can add flavoring to a variety of foods.
 Others, such as tea tree oil or eucalyptus oil, are intended for direct use on the skin or in topical preparations such as creams and salves.

 You can either inhale most essential oils or diffuse them into the air.
 In all of these situations, the molecules of the plant extract are able to enter the body and brain, and affect a variety of processes.
 These include the following:

 - Stress reactions

 Oils made from the whole cannabis plant and individual cannabis compounds and terpenes work in the same way, so that they can have these effects, too.
 A recent study reveals that simply sniffing cannabis oil can affect brain wave patterns, causing an increase in the alpha and theta waves that are associated with relaxation and calm.

-- Add it to a cannabis tincture
+- Add your essential oil of choice to a cannabis tincture.

-- Rub essential oils on your skin
+- Rub essential oils on your skin before a session.

 Using Essential Oils With Cannabis Safely